 - How much pain will there be and how will it be managed?

 Be sure to write down your doctor's answers so you can remember them at a later time.
 It is important to understand both the potential benefits and limitations of bunion surgery.

 A common misconception is that a bunion is a simple overgrowth of bone that can be "shaved off."
 Bunions are caused by an unstable joint in the middle of the foot which allows the bone (metatarsal) to drift out of alignment causing the underlying bump.
 This deformity is actually a complex three-dimensional condition.
 The unstable joint allows the bone to drift, elevate, and rotate out of alignment.
 This is why many traditional bunion procedures fail.

 There have been over 100 different procedures that have been utilized to correct bunions.
-The reason there are so many different modifications is that surgeons continued to search for the answered to the problem.
+The reason there are so many different modifications is that surgeons continued to search for the answer to the problem.
 Traditional osteotomy bunion surgery does not fix the root problem of the deformity.
 The traditional osteotomy corrects to dimensions only.
 These procedures traditionally started by trimming the bump and shifting the bone.
 This is true whether the procedure was performed open or minimally invasive.
 The traditional osteotomy does not address the root problem of instability at the base of the bone (metatarsal).
 Since the procedure does not root cause long-term there are many issues that can occur including inadequate correction and deformity recurrence.
 This inconsistency has led to inconsistent patient satisfaction.

 Fix it right the first time